! Bitte beachten sie die Hinweise zur Vorlesungsaufzeichnung in der derzeitgen Situation auf der Seite zur Digitalen Lehre und Lernen an der UzK !

 All you need to do is get in touch with us via the contact form opencast.
 Use the microphones provided for recording audio.
 You only need your digital presentation.
 No other software is required.

 The recordings can only be streamed via ILIAS to students registered for the course or event.
-Your content cannot be downloaded.
+A download of the video content is only offered after approval by the lecturer.

 Reason 2: E-learning is part of a modern learning experience and increasingly expected from students.